dd86k/fwod/README.md

 fwod is currently in the **Development Phase**.

-Nightly builds are available [here](http://cdn.skildust.com/osp/fwod/nightly/), by the thanks of my girlfriend, @sKiLdUsT.
+Nightly builds are available [here](http://cdn.skildust.com/osp/fwod/nightly/), by the thanks of @sKiLdUsT.

 ## Notes